Rancho Santa Anita: History

 The land granted to Reid was previously owned by the Mission San Gabriel.
 The San Gabriel Mission was founded in 1771 as the 4th of the Spanish missions in California.
 The San Gabriel Mission planted acres of land, in with: wheat, barley, corn, beans, peas lentils, fruit trees and vineyards.
 The land also grazed about 20,000 head of cattle.
 After the Mexican War of Independence in 1821, the Mexican secularization act of 1833 was passed.
 Starting in 1834 Mexico took away much of the Catholic Church's Mission land and sold it as Ranchos.

 Reid was a Scot who became a Mexican citizen, thus being eligible to own Mexican land.
 To comply with Mexican law for the land grant of 13,319 acres, he built an adobe house and lived here with his wife, Victoria.
 In 1847, Reid sold Rancho Santa Anita to his Rancho Azusa neighbor, Henry Dalton for $2,700.

 With the cession of California to the United States following the Mexican–American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
-As required by the Land Act of 1851, a claim was filed with the Public Land Commission in 1852, and the grant was patented to Henry Dalton in 1866.
+As required by the Land Act of 1851, a claim was filed with the Public Land Commission in 1852, and the grant was patented to Henry Dalton in 1866 (patent No. 454).

 Joseph Andrew Rowe lived in the rancho for several years after purchasing it in 1854 for $33,000.
 In 1858, Albert Dibblee (1816–1895) and William Corbett bought the rancho and who held it until 1864.
 Then 1865, 11,319 acres of Rancho Santa Anita, sold or $20,000 to William Wolfskills.
 William's son, Luis Wolfskill, sold 8,500 acres with the lake to Los Angeles merchant Harris Newmark for $85,000.